tugrulates/blog/posts/Test post.md

 ### Footnote

-This is comment with a footnote. [^1] This sentence has another footnote whose definition is at the end of the document. [^2]
+This is a comment with a footnote. [^1] This sentence has another footnote whose definition is at the end of the document. [^2]

 This is yet another one. [^3]